 - use Star and Unstar buttons to visually mark/unmark files and folders with a star and a color tag.
 To toggle a star for a single file or folder you can simply tap the star icon in file management mode.
 You can quickly see the list of all starred files and folders using Find Files feature in Starred mode.

 - use Protect and Unprotect buttons to set/remove password protection for individual files and folders.
 When trying to open protected files or folders you will be asked to enter a password (it must be previously set in Application Settings, Security section).
 All protected files and folders share the same password, but this password is different from application startup password.
 Once you enter this password, GoodReader enters the private mode.
 It means that you can freely open protected files and folders until you quit GoodReader.
 You can see a small lock icon on the bottom bar when you're in the private mode.
 The contents of protected folders is accessible via WiFi and via Find Files feature only if you're in the private mode.
 Also you're not allowed to copy or move protected files and folders that contain protected files, if you're not in the private mode.
 This feature uses iOS's Data Protection API, which actually encrypts your files, keeping your data confidential, even if your device gets lost or stolen.
 However, there are special procedures to perform, and also there are some limitations.
 Please be absolutely sure to read the Data Protection manual, if you want to actually encrypt your files.
 Be careful not to forget your password, because no way of retrieving or resetting this password is provided.
 However, if you have forgotten your password, the only way to reset it is to delete and reinstall the app, which will also erase all your files and settings.
+Latest iPhone and iPad models also allow the use of Touch ID to unlock GoodReader's data with a fingerprint (this feature needs to be explicitly enabled in app settings).

 - use Import Photos and Save to Photos buttons to transfer audio and video files between GoodReader and device's Photo Album